cepdnaclk/e20-3yp-Smart-Environmental-Monitoring-System-for-Palm-Oil-Plantation/README.md

 ___

 Welcome to our innovative Smart Agricultural Monitoring System, a seamless blend of technology and sustainability.
 Our project focuses on remotely monitor critical environmental factors essential for crop health, such as:
--Temperature
+- Temperature
--Humidity
+- Humidity
--Light Intensity
+- Light Intensity
--Soil Moisture
+- Soil Moisture
--Location
+- Location

 The system collects real-time data from sensors placed in the field, transmits it to Firebase Firestore for storage and analysis.
 With this setup, managers can access live data through a user-friendly Mobile interface, enabling them to make data-driven decisions.
 Our solution aims to enhance agricultural productivity, reduce resource waste, and promote sustainable farming practices.